Get Equipped for Forex Trading

 Example of Japanese Candlesticks:

-Let’s take a look at some of the most common types of sticks, which you will meet on the platform.
+Let’s take a look at some of the most common types of sticks that you will meet on the platform.

 This is a spinning top Japanese Candlestick formation: